Jason Schauble: Service

 After graduating from college, Schauble enlisted in the Marine Corps.
-He was eventually promoted to Captain and a commander of a Force Reconnaissance unit.
+He was eventually promoted to captain and a commander of a Force Reconnaissance unit.
 As part of Operation Iraqi Freedom, Captain Schauble and his platoon were deployed to Iraq in 2004.

 Heroism

 For his actions during the pre-assault shaping and seizure of the cities of Hit and Fallujah from October 11 to November 16, 2004, Schauble was awarded the Bronze Star with combat distinguishing device.
 The citation recognized Schauble for coordinating all artillery fire, as well as sniper operations.
 It also commended him for bravery and selfless behavior in exposing himself to enemy fire, including a machine gun, to direct and lead his Marines.

-On the night of January 3, 2005, Schauble and his unit were ordered to attack a farmhouse in Faris Town, south of Fallujah, where reconnaissance had showed roughly a dozen insurgents inside.
+On the night of January 3, 2005, Schauble and his unit were ordered to attack a farmhouse in Faris Town, south of Fallujah, where reconnaissance had shown roughly a dozen insurgents inside.
 As they approached the house, two insurgents exited and a firefight began.
 Two Marines made their way into the house and one was killed.

 With no regard for his personal safety, Schauble threw a flashbang and entered the darkened, second room.
 Moving to the far wall, he engaged multiple insurgents and attempted to recover the dead Marine.
 Taking fire from enemies six feet away, Schauble pushed on, killing two insurgents before being shot in the arm and chest.
 He continued to fight, drawing enemy fire so his Marines could enter and kill five more insurgents.

 Due to severe nerve damage to his right arm caused during the fight, Schauble was sent to Camp Lejeune, North Carolina, to recover from his injuries.
 While at Camp Lejeune and before his medical retirement from military service, Schauble used his expertise to help design and build the Foreign Military Training Unit (FMTU) and then Marine Special Operations Command (MARSOC) in 2005 and 2006.

 On July 28, 2006, in a ceremony at Camp Lejeune, North Carolina, Schauble was awarded the Silver Star for his heroism under fire in Fallujah.
 For his outstanding service as the Future Operations Officer at the FMTU, he was also awarded the Meritorious Service Medal.